-ISCC's mission is to advance, facilitate and incentivise the production, procurement, financing and use of sustainable products.
-ISCC wants to contribute to and promote environmentally, socially and economically sustainable production and use of agricultural and forest biomass, biogenic waste and residues, non-biological renewables and recycled carbon-based materials and of the products derived therefrom.
+ISCC's mission is to contribute to the mitigation of global warming through the reduction of GHG emissions as well as to advance, facilitate and incentivise the production, procurement, finance and use of sustainable products.
+ISCC wants to contribute to and promote an environmentally, socially and economically sustainable production and use of bio-based and recycled raw materials, and of the products derived from such raw materials.
+Lastly, the protection of ecosystems, especially those that are carbon rich and biodiverse, lies at the core of ISCC.